Generalized Painleve-Gullstrand descriptions of Kerr-Newman black holes: Acknowledgments

 \section{Acknowledgments}

-This work has been supported in part by funds from the National Science Council of Taiwan under Grant No. NSC95-2112-M-006-011-MY3, and by the National Center for Theoretical Sciences, Taiwan.
+This work has been supported in part by the National Science Council of Taiwan under Grant Nos.
+NSC98-2112-M-006-006-MY3 and 99-2811-M-006-015, and by the National Center for Theoretical Sciences, Taiwan.
+Beneficial interactions with C. Y. Lin during the early phase of this work are also gratefully acknowledged.